szczyglis-dev/py-gpt/docs/source/configuration.rst

 * ``Log Chat with Agents workflow``: Logs a concise Chat with Agents workflow trace, including orchestration events, tool names, statuses, waits, and response previews without full prompts or large payloads.
 Default: False.

-* ``Chat with Agents verbose (log full flow to console)``: Logs the complete Chat with Agents orchestration flow, including system prompts, tool calls, worker state, RAG context, inputs, and outputs.
+* ``Log Chat with Agents (verbose mode, full output)``: Logs the complete Chat with Agents orchestration flow, including system prompts, tool availability and calls, worker operations/state, inputs, outputs, RAG context, and workflow lifecycle.
 This may contain sensitive data.
 Default: False.

 * ``Log LlamaIndex usage to console``: Prints LlamaIndex indexing, retrieval, and query-flow diagnostics to the console.
 Enable it when troubleshooting Chat with Files or vector-store behavior.
 Default: False.